 There’s nothing worse than coming out with something amazing and only getting crickets in response.
-We hope that these 5 promotion strategies will help your whiteboard animation videos get the viewership they deserve.
+We hope that these 5 promotion strategies will help your whiteboard and cartoon animation videos get the viewership they deserve.
 Enjoy!

 If you found today’s post valuable, would you do us a solid and share it on Facebook?
 You will be helping out your followers, too – by giving them great advice to grow their business!